themainingredient/colormate/README.md

 # Features
 - Get colors overview on the entire Sketch file, seeing where each color is being used
 - Get colors overview on a specific selection
+- Replace all the occurences of a color

 ## Future plans 🚀

 We're not going to sit back and let the plugin work its magic.
 We're continously working on developing new features.
-The following features are on our planning:

-- Being able to select a certain colour from the plugin in your file
-- Being able to replace a colour with another colour, within the plugin

 If you can think of any other functionalities, please let us know! 🤩